inventree/inventree-website/_repo/inventree-supplier-panel.md

 ---
 name: inventree-supplier-panel                                                    # Name of the plugin (should be either NAME, TITLE or S
-author: SergolLacruz                                                              # Maintainer must be the same as the publisher reference
+author: SergeoLacruz                                                              # Maintainer must be the same as the publisher reference
 license: MIT                                                                      # License, we prefer open source
 open_source: true                                                                 # Is this project licensed with an OSI-approved license - aka 'open source'
 stable: true                                                                      # Is this project stable?
 Should users deploy this in their instace?